Carving wood

 Roughing out

-Remove as much of the scrap wood as possible with a band saw or chain saw.
+Remove as much of the scrap wood as possible with a saw, band saw, or chain saw.

 Start with large U-gouges to remove the maximum amount of material.
-Establish large shapes first.
-A good way to do that is to define the major planes of the object being carved.
+Break the sculpture down into geometric shapes, or establish the major planes of the object.

-Work from the large forms to the small details, large chisels to small.
-If you have not established the large shapes that define the form first, no amount of beautiful detail laid on top will save ill-defined forms.
+Work from the large forms to the small details, large gouges to small chisels.
+If you have not first established the large shapes that define the form, no amount of beautiful detail laid on top will save ill-defined form.

 Adding the Details

-After the structure has been established, you can begin to put in the details with the smaller U-gouges, V-gouges, and veiners (small U-gouges) that will define smaller shapes.
+After the large shapes have been established, you can begin breaking them down into smaller details.
+Now is the time to put in the details in with the smaller U-gouges, V-gouges, and veiners (small U-gouges) that will define smaller shapes.

 At this point, it is important to keep tools razor-sharp if you intend to leave the tool marks as the final texture.
 Any nicks in the tool's edge will leave white lines in the cut and detract from the final appearance.